jbousquie/whisper_api/documentation/README_metrics.md

-# Whisper API Metrics Module
+# Whisper API metrics module

-## General Architecture of the Metrics System
+## General architecture of the metrics system

 The Whisper API metrics system is designed with a modular architecture that enables the collection, processing, and export of performance data to various monitoring systems.
 The main module is located in `metrics` and uses a trait-based pattern to support multiple export backends.